 - Who you choose to build it & their hourly rate

-If you have some tech capabilities but need additional support, IT staff augmentation can be a strong cost-effective solution providing the same high standard of services, if not better.
+If you have some tech capabilities but need additional support, IT staff augmentation can be a strong, cost-effective solution providing the same high standard of services, if not better.
 The MasterClass app is a great example of a company effectively utilizing IT staff augmentation to lower costs.

-Here is an overview of Rootstrap’s app development process effectively used by Tony Robbins and Google, as well as the aforementioned MasterClass.
+Here is an overview of Rootstrap’s app development process effectively used by Tony Robbins and Google, as well as the aforementioned MasterClass:

 Pinterest Tech Stack

 Originally, their engineers used Redis and Memcached/Membase to handle caching, whereas RabbitMQ was put in place to handle the application’s queue.
-To handle persistent data storage they used MySQL, and to manage load-balancing and static-delivery, they utilized Varnish and HAproxy.
+To handle persistent data storage, they used MySQL, and to manage load-balancing and static delivery, they utilized Varnish and HAproxy.

-Today, the evolution of Pinterest’s technologies is evident from the current tech stack put in place by the engineering team.
-With all of Pinterest’s technological advancements throughout the past decade, here is the existing tech infrastructure currently holding the underlying framework of the app together:
+Today, the evolution of Pinterest’s technologies is evident from the engineering team's current tech stack.
+With all of Pinterest’s technological advancements throughout the past decade.

 One look at Pinterest's open-source projects further highlights the technical work undertaken by their engineering team.

-Machine Learning (ML)
+Pinterest Machine Learning

-Pinterest developed its Labs feature to tackle the complex challenges with Machine Learning and Artificial Intelligence.
-The Labs feature brings the world’s finest engineers, scientists, and researchers together, to work on recommender systems, image recognition, and big data analytics.
+Pinterest developed its Labs feature to tackle the complex challenges with machine learning and artificial intelligence.
+The Labs feature brings the world’s finest engineers, scientists, and researchers together to work on recommender systems, image recognition, and big data analytics.

-Pinterest created their own taxonomy-based knowledge management system to provide its analysts with a highly trusted and effective tool for understanding content.
+Pinterest created its own taxonomy-based knowledge management system to provide its analysts with a highly trusted and effective tool for understanding content.
 This allows them to see how content is performing and provides insights into any emerging trends on the platform.

 Users can inspire ideas by simply pointing their embedded Pinterest camera at an item or content of their choosing.
-It uses AI to identify objects captured by a user's Pins or their smartphone, with the end goal of presenting suggested products and themes to suit their tastes.
+It uses AI to identify objects captured by a user's Pins or smartphone, with the end goal of presenting suggested products and themes to suit their tastes.

-Augmented Reality (AR)
+Pinterest Augmented Reality

 However, utilizing this type of AR functionality comes with challenges.
 One of these is teaching this technology to avoid introducing bias, such as what we saw with Zoom and Twitter’s algorithmic bias issues this past year.